Illey1/Mark-Allen-Weiss-DSA/Chapter1/notes.md

 }
 Under the hood, swap() is just a type cast that converts an lvalue to an rvalue.
 This allows for more efficient swaps with objects that might take up more memory.
 ## The Big-Five: Destructor, Copy Constructor, Move Constructor, Copy Assignment operator=, Move Assignment operator=
+### Destructor
+The destructor is called whenever an object goes out of scope.
+It frees up any memory that were taken up by the use of the object.
+The default constructor applies this to every data member.
+### Copy and Move Constructors
+To create a new object initialized to the same state as another object, the copy and move constructors are called.
+As any other object, copy is for lhand and move is for rhand values.
+A copy or move constructor can be called when another object is being initialized (Object B = C; <- NOT THE SAME AS B = C), when an object is passed into a function using call-by-value, and if an object is returned by value.
+Copy constructors, by default, are implemented by applying copy constructors to each data member of the object being copied.
+### Copy *Assignment* and Move *Assignment* (operator=)
+This is similar, but not the same as the constructors, as now the operator is being applied to objects that have already been previously constructed.
+Like the traditional assignment operator, it is simply *lhs*=*rhs*.
+If rhs is an lvalue, then the copy assignment operator is applied, and if rhs is an rvalue, then the move assignment operator is applied.
+Similar to the constructors, this is done by applying these operators on the data members themselves.
+### Defaults
+The defaults of the big five are not always acceptable.
+If a pointer data member is declared with the *new* keyword, it must also be deleted.
+The default destructor does not do this, and in turn, this causes a memory leak.
+Also, if the copy constructor or copy assignment operator copies the value of that data member, it will not make a clone or a *deep copy*, but will instead create a shallow copy, which makes two instances of a class that point to the same object.
+To solve this problem, the big 5 will be implemented manually.
+This removes the defaults, making the programmer implement all five.
+If you do not want a certain one, say the copy assignment operator, you can use *Object& operator=(Object && rhs) = delete* to explicitly disallow this.
+### C-style Arrays and Strings

 # 1.6 Templates
 # 1.7 Using Matrices